transdigiware/blockchain/howto/ibp-console-smart-contracts-v14.md

 Click the **Advanced** button if you want to specify a policy in JSON format.
 You can use this method to specify more complicated endorsement policies, such as requiring that a certain member of the channel must validate a transaction, along with a majority of other members.
 You can find additional [examples of advanced endorsement policies](https://hyperledger-fabric.readthedocs.io/en/release-2.2/arch-deep-dive.html#example-endorsement-policies){: external} in the Hyperledger Fabric documentation.
 For more information about writing endorsement policies in JSON, see [Hyperledger Fabric Node SDK documentation](https://hyperledger.github.io/fabric-sdk-node/release-2.2/global.html#ChaincodeInstantiateUpgradeRequest){: external}.

 Endorsement policies are not updated automatically when new organizations join the channel and install a smart contract.
 For example, if the endorsement policy requires two of five organizations to endorse a transaction, the policy will not be updated to require two out of six organizations when a new organization joins the channel.
 Instead, the new organization will not be listed on the policy, and they will not be able to endorse transactions.
-You can add another organization to an endorsement policy by upgrading the relevant chaincode and updating the policy.
+You can add another organization to an endorsement policy by upgrading the relevant smart contract and updating the policy.

 ### What does the user type have to do with the smart contract endorsement policy?
 {: #ibp-console-smart-contracts-endorse-user-type}